 The Benefits of Yoga for Dementia Patients

 “More than 55 million senior people suffer from dementia worldwide, with over 10 million new cases each year”, according to the World Health Organization (WHO).
-As a caregiver, you may be concerned about the future of your senior loved one with dementia.
+As a caregiver, you may think about the future of your senior loved one with dementia.

 There are few rare cases of recovery from dementia.
-Unfortunately, no treatment for dementia is discovered yet, and a single solution may not work because there are so many factors and so many reasons for memory loss problems.
+Unfortunately, there is no well-known effective treatment for dementia yet, and a single solution may not work because there are so many factors and so many reasons for memory loss problems.

 However, a dementia diagnosis does not mean that your senior family will likely lose their memories overnight.
 Natural vitamins, meditation, and yoga are just a few of the things you may consider to help your loved one deal with dementia or other memory loss issues.